MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 	sum, totalValidObs, and mean are all initialized to 0

-Next we’ll generate a default *PemaMean* object, and print out the values of its fields (including those inherited):
+Next we generate a default *PemaMean* object, and print out the values of its fields (including those inherited):

 	meanPemaObj <- PemaMean()
 	meanPemaObj